charles-ngugi/devops-challenge/README.md

 ### Docker

 `docker pull charlesngugi023/birdimageapi:latest & docker pull charlesngugi023/birdapi:latest`
-create a network to be used by the two containers. eg `docker create network bird`
+create a network to be used by the two containers `docker create network bird`

 #### In the bird directory
 `docker run -d --network bird -p 4201:4201 -it --name bird_api charlesngugi023/birdapi`